swashata/wp-webpack-script/docs/concepts/extending-webpack-config.md

 ## Extending through `files` property

-As written in the `project-configuration` section, `files` is what defines different entrypoint of your project and decides whether webpack should be run in single compiler mode or multi-compiler mode (without any compromise).
+As written in the `project-configuration` section, `files` is what defines different entry-point of your project and decides whether webpack should be run in single compiler mode or multi-compiler mode (without any compromise).

 A typical `files` entry may look like this: